SymfonyCasts/symfony6/sfcasts/asset-mapper-part2.md

 ```

 Copy that and hit enter.
 It downloads the CSS file and adds an entry to
-`ipmortmap.php`.
+`importmap.php`.
 Finally, remove the import from `app.css` and import it from
 `app.js`.

 Oh, and because we changed to the variable font, in `app.css`, update the font family